-The information on this page is to help you understand what is happening in British Columbia in response to the COVID-19 pandemic.
+The information on this page is to help you understand how British Columbia and Canada are working to keep students and communities healthy and safe during the COVID-19 pandemic.

 Mental Health and Wellness